Pet Circle

-How Often Should You Change Your Cat's Litter?
+How Often Should You Change Cat Litter?
+A Vet's Guide to Litter Tray Hygiene

 How often should you change your cat litter?

-The frequency of changing your cat's litter depends on a number of factors including how many cats you have, the type of litter you're using, and your cat's toilet habits!
+The frequency of changing your cat's litter depends on a number of factors including:

 In general it's a good idea to scoop the poop and any urine clumps daily and aim to have the entire tray changed and washed every 1 - 2 weeks.